Ettore Ximenes: Biography

-He then completed a nude statue of Nanà based on the novel by Émile Zola; the statue was exhibited at the 1879 Salon di Paris.
+He then completed a nude statue of Nanà based on the novel by Émile Zola; the statue was exhibited at the Salon of 1879 in Paris.
 The next year at the Paris Salon, he displayed La Pesca meravigliosa, where a fisherman rescues a bathing maiden.
 Returning to Italy, he displayed the bust del minister Giuseppe Zanardelli.
 At the Mostra of Rome, he displayed The assassination of Julius Caesar; and at the Exposition of Venice, Ragazzi messi in fila.
 Ximenes' realism gave way to Symbolist and Neo-Renaissance elements.
 In addition to sculpture, he also produced illustrations for the works of Edmondo De Amicis published by the Treves publishing house.

 Ximenes was involved in many of the major official monumental projects in Italy from the 1880s on and devoted his energies as from 1911 primarily to commissions for important public works in São Paulo, Kyiv, New York and Buenos Aires.